michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 npm install express mysql body-parser --save
 ```

 I started by defining the project structure.
-I would like to keep it simple but also to have it nicely organized.
-I created a main `server.js` file and `app` folder with the following sub-folders:
+I wanted to keep it simple yet nicely organized.
+I created a main `server.js` file and an `app` folder with the following sub-folders:

-* config (*where I will keep the database config*)
+- `config` (*where I will keep the database configuration*)
-* controllers
+- `controllers`
-* models
+- `models`
-* routes
+- `routes`

-`server.js` is very simple entry point where Express is initialized with parsers and routers.
+The `server.js` file serves as a very simple entry point where Express is initialized with parsers and routers.

 ```js
 const express = require("express");